The Short Version:

 Crawford had a couple of wonderful writing years: she was awarded a North Carolina Arts Award in fiction by the N.C.
 Arts Council, and won full fellowships to the Montana Artists Refuge (where she was an October Writer-in-Residence) and the Vermont Studio Center.
 An essay she’d written while in Montana, “Deep Breathing Under Big Sky,” earned a literary award in the Santa Fe Writer’s Project Literary Awards Program, judged by Pulitzer Prize-winning author Robert Olen Butler.
 Her novel, then entitled Keowee, made it to the Quarter-Finalist Round of the 2011 Amazon Breakthrough Novel Contest.

-Crawford’s debut novel, Keowee Valley, is an historical adventure and romance set in the Revolutionary-era Carolinas and in the Cherokee country.
+Crawford’s debut novel, Keowee Valley, is an historical adventure set in the Revolutionary-era Carolinas and in the Cherokee country.
 Several generous authors, including Pat Conroy, Adriana Trigiani, Ron Rash, Tommy Hays, and others, had some very nice things to say about it.
 Available anywhere books are sold.